nsrau/azure-docs.it-it/articles/data-factory/how-to-invoke-ssis-package-azure-enabled-dtexec.md

 ## <a name="next-steps"></a>Passaggi successivi

-Dopo che le pipeline univoche con l'attività Esegui pacchetto SSIS in esse vengono generate ed eseguite dopo aver richiamato AzureDTExec, possono essere monitorate nel portale di Data Factory.After unique pipelines with the Execute SSIS Package activity in them are generated and run after you invoke AzureDTExec, they can be monitored on the Data Factory portal.
+Dopo che le pipeline univoche con l'attività Esegui pacchetto SSIS in esse vengono generate ed eseguite quando si richiama AzureDTExec, è possibile monitorarle nel portale di Data Factory.After unique pipelines with the Execute SSIS Package activity in them are generated and run when you invoke AzureDTExec, they can be monitored on the Data Factory portal.
+You can also assign Data Factory triggers to them if you want to orchestrate/schedule them using Data Factory.
 Per altre informazioni, vedere [Eseguire pacchetti SSIS come attività di Data Factory](https://docs.microsoft.com/azure/data-factory/how-to-invoke-ssis-package-ssis-activity).

 > [!WARNING]
 > La pipeline generata deve essere usata solo da AzureDTExec.The generated pipeline is expected to be used only by AzureDTExec.
 Le sue proprietà o parametri potrebbero cambiare in futuro, quindi non modificarli o riutilizzarli per altri scopi.
 Le modifiche potrebbero interrompere AzureDTExec.Modifications might break AzureDTExec.
 In questo caso, eliminare la pipeline.
 AzureDTExec genera una nuova pipeline al successivo richiamo.